 7. Decide on the right materials

 Don’t assume you need to replace an old roof with a roof that uses the same materials.
-Instead, figure out which types of roofing material work best where you live.
-HomeAdvisor has a great guide to picking the right roofing materials, including average pricing, comparisons between DIY installation and paying a professional, and the relative benefits of each type of material.
+Instead, figure out which types of roofing materials work best where you live.

 Various federal, state and local government incentives are available for those who buy more energy-efficient roofing.
 Look at the Energy.gov website for more details on options available in your area.
 You might also qualify for additional incentive grants and tax breaks if you install solar panels when you get your new roof.

 Did you learn something from a recent roof replacement experience?
 Let us know in the comments below or on our Facebook page.